Criminal Justice Degree

 An associate degree in criminal justice is for those looking to enhance their skill set, get an entry-level position into law enforcement or somewhere in the criminal justice field, or gain access to extra pay.
 In an associate degree, you will have to take courses in general education such as English and Math, and you will also get exposure to courses relating to the criminal justice system such as Criminal Law and the Juvenile Justice System.

 A bachelor’s degree is the next step in education for those looking to work in the criminal justice field.
 In fact, many positions, such as Border Patrol Agent or Level 1 Correctional Officers only need a four-year degree – they don’t even specify the type.
 However, a bachelor’s in criminal justice will better prepare you for the work you will be doing.
-With a bachelor’s degree, you will often have enough credits to add a specialization, and these can be things like Juvenile Justice, Forensic Psychology or Homeland Security.
+With a bachelor’s degree, you will often have enough credits to add a specialization, and these can be things like Juvenile Justice, Paralegal Studies, Forensic Psychology, Security Management or Homeland Security.

 A master’s degree is typically what’s required for higher-level positions, certain pay grades within the government and many federal positions, including some work with the FBI.
 Some master’s degree curriculum includes advanced coursework in Advanced Criminological Theory, Law and Social Control and Criminal Justice Ethics and Decision Making.
 The graduate-level coursework includes about 10 courses and can be taken online in many cases, or through campus programs.